BPP0322151/DSPP/README.md

 **Linear Regression** - Requires continuous target variable (This project uses binary pass/fail) **Random Forest** - Black-box model which is not suitable.
 Stakeholders (educators/administrators in this case) require **interpretable** coefficients to justify targeted interventions
-**Neural Networks** - Overkill for tabular data with 12 features; overfitting risk with only 2,392 samples
+**Neural Networks** - Overkill for tabular data with 12 features - overfitting risk with only 2,392 samples

 **Why Logistic Regression?**
 1. **Interpretable coefficients**: Each feature's impact on failure risk is quantifiable ("1 additional absence increases failure odds by x%")